abhishek210/Chatbot-electronic/README.md

 Preyansh Rastogi, Shivam Shanker, Abhishek Rajgaria and Anuj Verma.

-Application Code
-The following shows the two screens of the android application.

 Images
 It contains all the images that were used in the android application.